The Feast Days

 December 25 was not chosen because of any Hebrew scripture or appointed time of YaHoWaH.
 It was the date of several pre-existing pagan celebrations.
 The Roman festival of Saturnalia (a feast to the god Saturn) ran from December 17 to 25.
 The birthday of Sol Invictus (the unconquered sun god worshipped by Constantine) was celebrated on December 25, the winter solstice in the old Roman calendar.

 Early church fathers debated when Yeshua was born for centuries.
-No date was ever settled by scripture because scripture does not give a birth date.
+No date was ever established within the New Testament writings, because those writings do not record a birth date.
 The church settled on December 25 in the 4th century AD specifically to absorb existing winter solstice celebrations into the Christian calendar.
 This was a strategic decision to make Christianity more accessible to pagan converts, not a revelation from YaHoWaH.

 The traditions associated with Christmas, the decorated tree, the exchanging of gifts, the lights and feasting, all have documented roots in pre-Christian Roman and Germanic pagan winter festivals.
-YaHoWaH has a Tanakh-based appointed time in the winter: Hanukkah (Dedication), commemorating the rededication of the Temple after it was desecrated by Antiochus.
-Christmas has no Tanakh basis.
+YaHoWaH has an appointed time in the winter rooted in the Hebrew Bible (Old Testament): Hanukkah (Dedication), commemorating the rededication of the Temple after it was desecrated by Antiochus.
+Christmas has no basis in the Hebrew Bible (Old Testament).

 "Thus saith YaHoWaH, Learn not the way of the heathen, and be not dismayed at the signs of heaven; for the heathen are dismayed at them.
 For the customs of the people are vain: for one cutteth a tree out of the forest, the work of the hands of the workman, with the axe."